 While ingesting CBDs provide the most benefits, the body will absorb products topically, as well — and many have found some of the same benefits.

 3. Hmmm...I’m wary about drugs and I’m not sure I want to be ~impaired~.

 If the CBD products are applied topically and don’t contain THC, they won’t get you high (or require a medical card to purchase).
 So CBD still might be for you!
 Particularly if you suffer from aches, pains, are post-operative — or even if you have a breakout.
 But more on that later.

 4. Does CBD, you know...work?

-As Buzzfeed has previously reported, clinical trials on humans have shown that CBD can effectively treat severe forms of childhood epilepsy.
+As we've previously reported, clinical trials on humans have shown that CBD can effectively treat severe forms of childhood epilepsy.
 Any health or wellness claims beyond that are basically anecdotal.
 That said, when it comes to CBD and pain relief, the anecdotes are piling up.

 “We have a lot of customers who previously used prescription medication to address chronic pain and now they use our lotion,” says Cindy Capobianco, the founder of CBD beauty brand Lord Jones, a purveyor of CBD lotions and gumdrops.

 To be fair, not all of that success can be attributed to topical CBD alone — some use it in conjunction with edible, THC-based products.
 “Many of our customers will take, for instance, five milligrams of THC, and then use our lotion topically and play with the dosage to see what works for them,” Capobianco says.